 It’s common for babies to make funny faces when they try new foods.
 Funny faces can mean different things.
 For example, your baby might make a funny face when they’re surprised, confused or unsure about a new taste.

 Managing mealtime play and mess

-	You can expect your baby’s eating to be very messy and slow.
-This is because eating is a skill that babies have to learn, including how to get food to their mouths.
-It’s also because babies learn about the world around them by touching and playing with new foods.
+You can expect your baby’s eating to be messy and slow.
+Eating is a skill that babies have to learn.
+Also, babies learn about the world around them by touching and playing with new things, including new foods.

-	Here are some ideas to help your baby get the most out of mealtimes and manage mealtime mess:
+Here are ideas to help your baby get the most out of mealtimes and to help you manage mealtime mess:

-	- Encourage your baby to explore foods with her fingers.
-This builds skills in other areas of her development, like fine motor skills and thinking.
+- Encourage your baby to explore foods with their fingers.
+This builds skills in other areas of development, like fine motor skills and thinking.

 - Try to stay calm and patient with your baby’s mess.
 This will help your baby to enjoy mealtimes.

 - Make cleaning up easier by spreading newspaper or plastic under the highchair and having a washcloth handy.